Jeongbinheo/2019-S-SmartContract-Coding-in-Utrecht-Univ/README.md

 # CarOwnerShip - Solidity
 > ## Introduction

-This Codes are made for Lecture of Blockchain Theory and Practice was held in Utretch Summer School of Netherlands.
+This Repository is written refering Lecture of Blockchain Theory and Practice was held in Utretch Summer School of Netherlands.

-Our team made the business model of Car Recode and also made the Blockchain System using Solidity programming language.
+Our team made the business model of Car Recode and also made the simple blockchain application(Really prototype ver) using Solidity programming language.

-Now I will go on an explanation about the concept of the business model and special part of codes
+Now I will go on an explanation about the concept of the business model and special part of codes.

 > ## UML of Car Onwership